natebrunelle/cstheory-f22/markdown/ps0.md

 future generations of Theory of Computing students isn't enough already.)

-For Week 1, you should read these two chapters from the TCS book:
+For this week, you should read these two chapters from the TCS book:

 <blockquote>